karafka/waterdrop/README.md

 WaterDrop is a complex tool, that contains multiple configuration options.
 To keep everything organized, all the configuration options were divided into two groups:

-- WaterDrop options - options directly related to Karafka framework and it's components
+- WaterDrop options - options directly related to WaterDrop and its components
-- Kafka driver options - options related to `Kafka`
+- Kafka driver options - options related to `rdkafka`

 To apply all those configuration options, you need to create a producer instance and use the ```#setup``` method: